Evgeni Nabokov has been dominant against the Columbus Blue Jackets. He may be about to get his first chance of the season to continue that success.

 Center Mark Smith (groin) has missed the last five games for San Jose and his status for Friday is uncertain.

-Columbus, at the bottom of the Central Division, has lost five of six.
+Columbus has lost five of six games.
 The Blue Jackets have dropped three of four on a six-game homestand, the longest in franchise history, after winning three straight at Nationwide Arena.

 Columbus fell to 13-13-3 at home with a 4-2 loss to St. Louis on Wednesday night.
 The score was tied at 2 at the 7:07 mark of the third period.